*Post was updated on 24 August 2020 to account for the 2019 CIMA syllabus and exam changes

 A comprehension of the levels of answer may also assist your preparation further.
 You will need to understand what Levels 1, 2 and 3 answers look like.
 Each level of answer provides the depth of your competency.

-You’ll note that task (a) shows the levels of answer, the higher the levels, the higher the marks given.
+You’ll note that the higher the level of answer, the higher the marks given for a particular question.
 The basic difference between the levels is that Level 1 offers brief/limited explanation, Level 2 offers clear/logical explanation, and Level 3 offers full/comprehensive explanation.

 Ultimately, I believe that it is beneficial for students to know and understand how marks are structured.
 There are really 2 main things to remember: